 Children Tickets (5-15 yrs): $15

 This is an alcohol free event.
-Seating cannot be guaranteed, so please BYO chair.
+Seating cannot be guaranteed, so please BYO chair or picnic blanket.